Retrosternal (Substernal) Goitre

 A retrosternal or substernal goitre occurs when the thyroid grows downwards from the neck into the chest.
 The generally accepted definition is that described by Candela in 2007: any goitre that descends below the plane of the thoracic inlet or grows into the anterior mediastinum for more than 2cm (Fig. 1).

 The natural history of retrosternal goitre is of a slow relentless increase in size, often presenting as an incidental finding on a chest xray in the fifth or sixth decade of life.
-The most common symptom is a feeling of pressure, due to the compression of the airway or great veins in the neck.
+The most common symptom is a feeling of pressure, because of the limited space at the opening into the chest (thoracic inlet), which leads to the compression of the airway or great veins in the neck.
+This can give a feeling of breathlessness, or a sensation of congestion in the head, respectively.

 Patients can present with quite marked venous dilatation in the neck and upper chest (Fig. 2), and will often exhibit a positive 'Pemberton's sign' - marked congestion in the face when the arms are raised (Fig. 3).